Table of Contents

 Masking Tape

-Use masking tape to secure your paper to the board and create a clean edge around your wash.
+Use masking tape to secure your dry paper to the board and create a clean edge around your wash.

 Two Jars of Water